sergiocollado/potpourri/Notes_on_Linux/06_Notes_on_Linux_Character_Device_Drivers.md

 Returns the size of the string INCLUDING the terminating NUL.

 If the string is too long, returns a value greater than n.

+As stated on the function explanation, better use the function `strncpy_from_user()`.

+> Use "strncpy_from_user()" instead to get a stable copy
+ * of the string.